trane-project/trane-music/CONTRIBUTING.md

 `trane-music` is in active development and new courses are in the process of being added.
 All the courses in this repository are code-generated using the code inside the `src/` directory.
 While all the files needed to share courses are plain text (either markdown or JSON files), generating them by hand quickly becomes a painful process.
-Trane is also in active development, which makes code generating the materials a better choice for keeping the material up to date with the latest changes.
+Trane is also in active development, which makes generating the materials by code a better choice for keeping the material up to date with the latest changes.

 However, there are multiple valuable ways you can contribute to this project, even if you've never touched a line of code or opened a JSON file in your life.